RoujiaChen/jiayi_roujia_FP/_posts/2020-12-21-e-introduction.md

 ## A Quick Visualization of Key Indicators

-Bubble charts below provide a quick two-way relationship visualization of the four perspectives.
-From both plots we can see a cross-continent disparity
+Bubble charts below provide a quick two-way relationship visualization of the four perspectives (child mortality as the size of the bubble).
+From both plots we can see a cross-continent disparity.
+We will dig deeper into the disparity among countries and across time with following posts.

 <div id="altair-chart-1"></div>
 <div id="altair-chart-2"></div>